 Mardi Gras (Carnaval) in Paris: La Promenade du Boeuf Gras - 2024

-Ends: Around 6pm, followed by two hours of dancing around Place de la Republique, ending at about 8pm
+Ends: The parade ends around 6pm, followed by two hours of dancing around Place de la Republique, with the whole event ending at 8pm - so 7 full hours of fun and celebration

 Nearest metro station to starting location: Gambetta

-The Paris Autumn Festival (which extends into February) showcases the latest creations and artists (international as well as French) in contemporary dance, theater, music, cinema, and visual arts at a variety of venues around Paris, include the Grand Hall at Parc de la Villette in the 19th arrondissement, the Pinault Collection at Bourse de Commerce and Louvre in the 1st, and Pompidou Center in the 4th, just to name a few.
+The Paris Autumn Festival (which continues into February, despite having "autumn" in its name) showcases the latest creations and artists (international as well as French) in contemporary dance, theater, music, cinema, and visual arts at a variety of venues around Paris, include the Grand Hall at Parc de la Villette in the 19th arrondissement, the Pinault Collection at Bourse de Commerce and Louvre in the 1st, and Pompidou Center in the 4th, just to name a few.

-This is a hugely popular festival, with over 50 events (many of which extend over several or more days) at over 70 venues in and near Paris.
+This is a hugely popular festival, with over 50 events (many of which extend over several or more days) at more than 40 venues in and near Paris.

 Most events are ticketed, and many sell out quickly, so don't wait to book, which you can do through the event's website.